cycronix/JiffyCam/README.md

 # JiffyCam

-A modern Streamlit-based all-Python video capture utility for capturing and browsing video from cameras.
-It provides an intuitive interface for real-time video capture and historical image browsing with time-based navigation.
+JiffyCam is an all-Python webapp utility for recording and browsing surveillance video.
+All data is saved to private (local or remote) storage that you control.

 <p align="center">
 <img src="jiffycam.jpg" alt="screenshot" width="75%" style="border: 2px solid grey;"/>
 </p>

-## Architecture Overview
+## Architecture

 JiffyCam consists of two complementary but independent applications that work together to provide a complete video capture and browsing solution: